-11 Reduce the contingency allowance for basins, GPTs and raingardens to 10% of base costs, consistent with WT Partnership's recommendation, which we estimate would reduce the cost of stormwater management works by \$426,866.
+- 10 Reduce the contingency allowance for all stormwater management works items to 10% of base costs, consistent with WT Partnership's recommendation, which we estimate would reduce the cost of stormwater management works by \$426,866. - 11 Index the cost of stormwater management works to June 2019, which we estimate would increase the cost of stormwater works by \$339,121.